 6. Chevrolet S-10

 While the S-10 is not my favorite vehicle, I am gaining some respect for it.
-When equipped with the awesome GM 4.3 liter V6, it is a great vehicle.
-It was available as a pickup, two-door and four-door blazer.
-First generation models can be had very cheap, and second-generation models are getting cheaper every year.
+When equipped with the awesome GM 4.3 liter V6 engine, it is a great vehicle.
+Pickup, two-door, and four-door blazer models are available.
+First-generation models can be had very cheap, and second-generation models are getting cheaper every year.

-The Ford F-150 is a very good truck.
-The Ford truck has been the top-selling truck in the U.S. for many many years.
-They are very common in many configurations.
+The Ford F-150 is a very good vehicle and has been the top-selling truck in the U.S. for many years.
+They are very common and come in many configurations.
 I don't care for the IFS front suspension.
-But these trucks just keep going and going.
-They are extremely common, and the availability of plentiful junk yard parts is a huge plus.
+These trucks just keep going and going.
+They are extremely common, and the widespread availability of junkyard parts is a huge plus.

 8. Chevrolet K1500

-The Chevrolets and GMCs are my personal favorite domestic half-ton truck.
-I prefer GM drivetrains to the Fords and Dodges.
-These trucks have a better ride than the Fords or Dodges as well.
-Prices tend to be slightly higher than the other half tons.
-I like the early 2000s models with a small block V8 and a manual transmission.
-I have a mid 90's 1500 in the fleet at work with well over 300k miles, and it is still in great shape.
+The Chevrolets and GMCs are my personal favorite domestic half-ton trucks.
+I prefer GM drivetrains to Fords and Dodges.
+These trucks have a better ride than the Fords or Dodges as well, but prices tend to be slightly higher.
+I like the early 2000s models with small-block V8 engines and manual transmissions.
+I have a mid-90s 1500 in the fleet at work with well over 300k miles, and it's still in great shape.

 9. Nissan Pathfinder

 The Nissan Pathfinder sold in the U.S. in large quantities in the early to mid-90s and is plentiful on the pre-owned market today.
 It is a decent alternative to a 4Runner (see below), but the interior and the drivetrain aren't of the same quality in my opinion.
 Aftermarket support is not very good, so some modifications will have to be custom.
 These can usually be found for around $1,000 in daily drivable condition.